RetroPie/RetroPie-Docs/docs/Keyboard-Controllers.md

 ## Types of Keyboard Interfaces
 ### USB Keyboard
-The most basic use of a keyboard is to just plug any PC USB keyboard and start using it as-is.
+The most basic use of a keyboard is to just connect any PC USB keyboard and start using it as-is.
 If you were only planning to emulate a computer--like maybe an Apple II for example--this would be sufficient.
 At minimum, you would want to hold down a key after the first boot into Emulation Station in order to setup navigation capabilities (arrows for up, down, etc.).
 ### USB Keyboard Controller Board
 Dedicated controllers like the Ultimarc IPAC series and similar USB interfaces are essentially robust keyboards without keys.
 Instead, they have screw-down terminals to which you wire your own buttons.
 The terminals typically have labels for the buttons/switches and player numbers that should be connected (Coin1, Start1, UP1, DOWN1, LEFT1, etc.).
 These usually correspond the common key mapping used in MAME.
 Yet, triggering a button actually just sends a particular keystroke to the computer.
 Note that some boards have a gamepad mode (or firmware) instead of keyboard mode.
 ### GPIO (virtual) Keyboard Driver